arbor-sim/arbor/doc/in_python.rst

     >>> print(arbor.__version__)
     >>> print(arbor.__config__)

 You are now ready to use Arbor!
-You can continue reading these documentation pages, have a look at the :mod:`Python API Reference<arbor._arbor>`, or visit the :ref:`Quick Start page<gs_single_cell>`.
+You can continue reading these documentation pages, have a look at the :ref:`py_reference`, or visit the :ref:`Quick Start page<gs_single_cell>`.

 ..
 Note::
     To get help in case of problems installing with pip, run pip with the ``--verbose`` flag, and attach the output (along with the pip command itself) to a ticket on `Arbor's issues page <https://github.com/arbor-sim/arbor/issues>`_.

 Advanced options
 ^^^^^^^^^^^^^^^^^^